IBM/data-prep-kit/transforms/universal/profiler/ray/Readme.md

 ## Summary

-Aggregation implement a word count.
+Profiler implement a word count.
 Typical implementation of the word count is done using map reduce.
 * It’s O(N2) complexity
 * shuffling with lots of data movement